 The animals of the African Savanna are amazing and iconic and I had so much fun turning some of them into patchwork blocks!
 This 64” x 84” sampler quilt is made using conventional patchwork techniques.
 All pieces are square or rectangular except the rhino’s horn, which is made using a cutting guide and a shortcut piecing technique similar to Lisa the Unicorn’s horn or Norm and Nanette’s hats.

 The blocks are made using a combination of fat quarters and fat eighths and the pattern includes a detailed fabric guide.
 You can use the guide to duplicate my fabrics exactly, or to plan a fantastic fabric combination of your own.
 The background fabric in my sample quilt is Kona Metal.
 Block details are made using Kona Snow, Pepper, and Wasabi.

 Patterns will start shipping to stores in mid-May 2019.
-Electronic patterns will be available in my shop starting May 24, 2019.
+Electronic patterns are available in my shop.

 A list of my wholesale distributors can be found here.

 Kits include fabrics for making the sampler quilt top, binding, and the pattern, and are available for wholesale order from Robert Kaufman Fabrics for shipping in August 2019.

 Spectacular Savanna is perfect for block of the month programs!
 I’ve created this guide for a BOM program.